During your exams

 Writing your answers

-Write neatly with black or blue ink and if using unlined answer books, leave a centimetre of space between lines, to make sure markers can read your writing.
+Write neatly with black or blue ink.
+Do not use gel pens - these can sometimes cause your answers to fade.
+If using unlined answer books, leave a centimetre of space between lines, to make sure markers can read your writing.

 Do not use text language, or any abusive, offensive or discriminatory language or images in your answers.